SeanKilleen/seankilleen.github.io/_posts/2019-10-23-avoid-these-blue-green-deployment-pitfalls.md

 ## Pitfall #6: Not Considering the Database in blue/green deployments

+Databases often throw a wrench into thinking about blue/green deployments.
+What do migrations mean when they need to be backward compatible?

 ## Pitfall #7: Organizing blue/green as the server level

 ## Pitfall #8: Pinning blue and green environments to specific "states"